Car Insurance Mileage Verification: What Happens If You Lie?

 • Connected Car / Integrated Systems — Newer vehicles transmit data directly from the manufacturer to your insurer, enabling tamper-proof, on-demand verification

-Safe, low-mileage drivers can earn discounts ranging from 20% to 40% through these programs.
-However, it's worth noting that behavior tracking (hard braking, late-night driving, speeding) also factors into your score — not just mileage.
-With Progressive Snapshot, unsafe driving can actually increase your premium, so it's important to understand the program terms before enrolling.
+Safe, low-mileage drivers can earn discounts ranging from 20% to 50% through these programs.
+However, it's worth noting that behavior tracking (hard braking, late-night driving, speeding, phone use) also factors into your score — not just mileage.
+With Progressive Snapshot, unsafe driving can actually increase your premium in most states, so it's important to understand the program terms before enrolling.

 Top UBI and Pay-Per-Mile Programs in 2026